pkivolowitz/CSC3510-S-2024/class.md

    Review

-   Review of calling Assembly from C++
+   Review of calling Assembly from C and C++.

+   Review of function calls and parameters.

    Writing a recursive function.
 Example: factorial.